syncfusion-content/uwp-docs/uwp/Visual-Studio-Integration/NuGet-Packages.md

 ---
 layout: post
-title: UWP NuGet Packages | Syncfusion
+title: UWP NuGet Packages | Syncfusion®
-description: Learn here all about installation, managing and upgrading of NuGet Packages of Syncfusion UWP control and more.
+description: Learn here all about installation, managing and upgrading of NuGet Packages of Syncfusion® UWP control and more.
 platform: uwp
 control: NuGet Packages
 documentation: ug